CommitThis/aero15x-fand/README.md

 Testing
 -------
 I did what I could.
+The median filter and change detector are somewhat tested, but arguably the `ec_sys` module is not.
+I can't currently think of a way of testing it while using `std::fstream` (can't be copied).